Statutory guidance

 The obligations of manufacturers of safety components for lifts include:

-- Once these steps are complete, but before placing the component on the GB market, the manufacturer must draw up a declaration of conformity, ensure that declaration accompanies the safety component and affix the UKCA marking see footnote 3 visibly, legibly and indelibly to the safety component for lifts.
-Until 31 December 2027 see footnote 4, the UKCA marking may be affixed to a label affixed to, or a document accompanying, the component.
-This applies whatever the nature of the safety component.
-Where it is not possible on account of the nature of the safety component to affix the UKCA marking to the safety component it must be affixed to a label inseparably attached to the safety component.
+c) affix the relevant conformity assessment marking (see section 9 (or section 10 for Qualifying NI Goods)) visibly, legibly and indelibly to the safety component for lifts.
+Where it is not possible on account of the nature of the safety component to affix the relevant conformity assessment marking to the safety component it must be affixed to a label inseparably attached to the safety component

-- The manufacturer must also label the safety components for lifts with their name, registered trade name or registered trademark and address; the type batch or serial number (or other identification); and ensure that they are accompanied by relevant instructions in clear, legible and easily understandable English.
+4) The manufacturer must label the safety components for lifts with their name, registered trade name or registered trademark and address; the type batch or serial number (or other identification); and ensure that they are accompanied by relevant instructions in clear, legible and easily understandable English.

-- Manufacturers must take action where they have reason to believe that the lifts are not in conformity with the 2016 Regulations by bringing the lift components into conformity, withdrawing the components or recalling the components.
-Where the components present a risk, the manufacturer must immediately inform the market surveillance authority, giving details of how the components are not in conformity and any corrective measures taken.
+7) Manufacturers must take action where they have reason to believe that the lifts are not in conformity with the 2016 Regulations by bringing the lift components into conformity, withdrawing the components or recalling the components.
+Where the components present a risk, the manufacturer must immediately inform the MSA, giving details of how the components are not in conformity and any corrective measures taken.
 Read more information on how to notify the MSA.

 6. Obligations of authorised representatives